 The IDDRC at the Waisman Center involves 57 investigators from 25 University of Wisconsin-Madison departments in 77 research projects.
 These projects are organized into three Groups, each with a unifying theme:

 - The Molecular and Genetic Sciences Group focuses on the developing nervous system and the etiology and treatment of developmental disabilities and neurodegenerative disorders.

 - The Communication and Cognitive Processes Group focuses on speech, language, communication, cognitive, and sensory processes in children with disabilities and those who are typically developing.

 - The Social and Affective Processes Group focuses on affect and social interaction across the life span in individuals with disabilities and typically developing individuals and their families.

-Funding for the MRDDRC from the National Institute of Child Health and Human Development supports centralized, state-of-the-art research resources and facilities, which are shared by investigators with research projects at the Waisman Center.
+Funding for the IDDRC from the National Institute of Child Health and Human Development supports centralized, state-of-the-art research resources and facilities, which are shared by investigators with research projects at the Waisman Center.